top of page

 CAMBIO-HMello_DesignforPeace-5375.jpg

-Each month, we’ll share a short exploration about a concept, principle, or lens that informs our work at Design for Peace.
+Each month, we’ll share a short exploration about a concept, principle, or lens that informs our work at Design for Peace, and a story of where dynamic, sustainable peace is emerging in our communities.
+This month, we explore various perspectives on what it means to nurture places of community resilience, with a special focus on climate resilience.

 What is community resilience?